natalieagus/50002-2022/_lab/lab6.md

 	JMP(xp)				| and return to the user.
 ```

 - The same logic applies for `I_Reset`, `I_Illop`, and `I_Clk`.
-You can inspect the relevant instructions under these labels in `lab6_submit.uasm`.
+You can inspect the relevant instructions under these labels in `tinyOS_submit.uasm`.

 ### Synchronous Interrupts
-`lab6_submit.uasm` implements the a few functionalities to support Synchronous Interrupts (also known as *trap* or *supervisor call*). **Kernel-mode supervisor call** dispatching and a repertoire of call handlers that provide simple I/O services to user-mode programs include:
+`tinyOS_submit.uasm` implements the a few functionalities to support Synchronous Interrupts (also known as *trap* or *supervisor call*). **Kernel-mode supervisor call** dispatching and a repertoire of call handlers that provide simple I/O services to user-mode programs include:
 * `Halt()` – **stop** a user-mode process (equivalent to closing or killing the process)
 * `WrMsg()` – write a null-terminated `ASCII` string to the console.
 The string immediately follows the `WrMsg()` instruction; execution resumes with the instruction following the string.
 For example: